 Flat warts, which are more common among children and young adults, usually appear in groups as smooth, flat-topped, yellow-brown, pink, or flesh-colored spots, most frequently on the face and tops of the hands.
 They can also develop along scratch marks.
 The beard area in men and the legs in women are also common locations for flat warts, where they may be spread by shaving.
 This type of wart typically causes no symptoms but is usually difficult to treat.

 Also called venereal warts or condylomata acuminata, genital warts occur on the penis, anus, vulva, vagina, and cervix.
-They can be flat, smooth, and velvety or irregular, bumpy growths often with the texture of a small cauliflower (see Genital Warts (Human Papillomavirus Infection, or HPV Infection)).
+They can be flat, smooth, and velvety or irregular, bumpy growths often with the texture of a small cauliflower.
 Warts around the anus often itch.

 Many warts, particularly common warts, disappear on their own within a year or two.
 Because warts rarely leave a scar when they heal spontaneously, they do not need to be treated unless they cause pain or psychologic distress.
 Genital warts are treated to prevent spread to a sex partner, but many can be prevented by a vaccine against the human papillomavirus.
 All types of warts may recur after removal.
 Plantar warts are the most difficult to cure.

 In general, warts can be removed with the following: